If you're looking for information about how to have your details removed from Hays.co.uk, please refer to our FAQs.

 To answer your questions and enquiries

-To regulatory or law enforcement agencies if we believe in good faith that we are required by law to disclose it in connection with the detection of crime, the collection of taxes or duties, in order to comply with any applicable law or order of a court of competent jurisdiction, or in connection with legal proceedings
+To third parties, regulatory or law enforcement agencies if we believe in good faith that we are required by law to disclose it in connection with the detection of crime, the collection of taxes or duties, in order to comply with any applicable law or order of a court of competent jurisdiction, or in connection with legal proceedings

 To use your information on an anonymised basis to monitor compliance with our equal opportunities policy